Costeer/101st-Wiki/content/Chanel Overview.md

 ![[Pasted image 20240819190114.png]]

-these channels will vary based on what Company/Platoon/Squad you are in but they follow the same basic layout.
+These channels will vary based on what Company/Platoon/Squad you are in but they follow the same basic layout.

-the channel with your squad name (here deceptive-harlequins) is a channel where only the members of your own squad can see your messages
+The channel with your squad name (here deceptive-harlequins) is a channel where only the members of your own squad can see your messages

-the platoon hub is only for members of your platoon and the company hub is for members of your company
+The platoon hub is only for members of your platoon and the company hub is for members of your company

-the company order channel is for small announcements that concern mostly just your company
+The company order channel is for small announcements that concern mostly just your company

-the company structure channel is used to display the company structure
+The company structure channel is used to display the company structure